← Back to Blog

 The Patience Premium

 Three years with zero income from a new planting is the economic reality of coffee farming.
 It is one reason why renovation decisions -- when to replant aging plots -- are among the most strategic choices we make.
-At Particular Coffee, we manage these decisions across 75 active crop cycles, balancing long-term quality with short-term cash flow.
+Balancing long-term quality with short-term cash flow requires discipline and planning.

 ---

-This post is adapted from Module 3 of our Seed to Cup course.
-Curious about how we plan renovations across 6 farms?
-Join us for free at [skool.com/particular-3064](https://skool.com/particular-3064) where we break down real farm management decisions every week.
+This post is part of our Seed to Cup series.
+Curious about how we plan renovations across our farms?
+Join us for free at skool.com/particular-3064 where I break down real farm management decisions every week.

 Want to learn more?